realrisman/sendgrid_api_implementation/README.md

-# Implementation SendGrid API using Symfony 4
+# Implementation SendGrid API using Symfony 4 and RabbitMQ

 ## Requirements
   * PHP 7.1.3 or higher;